Oklahoma Online Excellence Award

 If you are not sure if an individual or team qualifies for an award, please contact the selection committee chair with your questions.
 COLE is happy to help you determine how best to present your nomination idea.

 May unsuccessful nominations from a previous year's award nomination cycle be resubmitted?

 Yes.
 We receive many strong nominations each year, but, unfortunately, may select only one award recipient per category with rare exception.
 Therefore, we encourage and welcome submissions for nominations that were submitted previously but not selected for an award.
 We recommend that materials for resubmitted nominations be reviewed for any items that you might want to update and, in some instances, strengthen.

 When the nominee is a team, how do I clarify that there are multiple nominees even though there is only one individual indicated in the nominee field?

-The nomination narrative should also reference the group as a whole when describing accomplishments for which the team is being nomiated to help clarify that a team rather than only the team leader is being nominated.
+The nomination narrative should also reference the group as a whole when describing accomplishments for which the team is being nominated to help clarify that a team and not just the team leader is being nominated.

 Will my nomination materials be kept confidential?

 Is there a limit to the number of submissions an individual or organization may submit?

 What is the absolute latest time and date for submitting a nomination?